alfinjerome/MarSleevaChurchWebsiteArchive/README.md

+Site url: mscv.alfinjerome.me

-()# Archive of website of marsleevachurch, vembuva This is the archived pages of Mar Sleeva Church, Vembuva(As of March 30, 2002)
+# Archive of website of marsleevachurch, vembuva
+This is the archived pages of Mar Sleeva Church, Vembuva(As of March 30, 2002)

 Downloaded the pages from archive.org using [Wayback Machine Downloader](https://github.com/hartator/wayback-machine-downloader)